$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Topological obstructions

 \subsection{General coverings}

+We will now consider the cases in the remaining possibilites for $M$ in the conclusions of Proposition \ref{prop:propBen}.
+These are generalized Hopf manifolds with $p=1, q=n-2$, and pure Benoist manifolds without elementary Benoist manifolds of type III.

 We will use the notion of Kuiper completions as in \cite{psconv}.
-Since $M'_h$ is a holonomy cover of $M'$, the developing map $\dev'$ induces an immersion $\dev'_h: M'_h \ra \SI^n$ equivariant with respect to $h': \pi_1(M')/K' \ra \SL_\pm(n+1, \bR)$.
+Since $M_h$ is a holonomy cover of $M'$, the developing map $\dev'$ induces an immersion $\dev_h: M_h \ra \SI^n$ equivariant with respect to $h': \pi_1(M')/K' \ra \SL_\pm(n+1, \bR)$.
 (See Section \ref{subsec:geostr} for the holonomy covers.)
-We can Cauchy complete the path metric induced from the pulled back metric on $M'_h$ from the standard Riemannian metric on $\SI^n$.
+We can Cauchy complete the path metric induced from the metric on $M_h$ induced from the standard Riemannian metric on $\SI^n$.
 We denote the metric by $d$.
-The Cauchy completion is denoted by $\che M'_h$.
-The {\em ideal boundary} $\delta_\infty M'_h$ is defined to be $\che M'_h \setminus \hat M'_h$.
-Also, each deck transformation extends to a self-homeomorphism of $\che M'_h$.
+The Cauchy completion is denoted by $\che M_h$.
+The {\em ideal boundary} $\delta_\infty M_h$ is defined as $\che M_h \setminus \hat M_h$.
+In addition, each deck transformation extends to a self-homeomorphism of $\che M_h$.
 (See \cite{psconv}.)

-Proposition \ref{prop:Smillie} tells what $M'$ could be the remaining one: pure Hopf or generalized Hopf for $2 \leq p, q \leq n-2, p+q = n-1$ cannot occur since $\SI^p, \SI^q$ having dimension $\geq 2$ and $\SI^{n-1}$ are simply connected.
-We need to consider generalized Hopf manifolds with $p=1, q=n-2$, and the pure Benoist manifolds.